 Entry requirements, fees and applying

-A bachelor degree with a 2:1 (hons) in mechanical, civil or general engineering.
-Due to the nature of this programme, students who have previously studied aerospace or aeronautical engineering are not likely to be eligible for this course.
+A bachelor degree with a 2:1 (hons) in aeronautical/aerospace, mechanical, civil or general engineering.
 Successful applicants will have previous studies covering advanced mathematics, strength of materials, dynamics and basic fluid mechanics.
+We may ask for further detailed module information if these are not clear on your transcript.

 All applicants will need to have GCSE English Language at grade C or above, or an appropriate English language qualification.